tinykite/botanic-romantic/_plants/wild-violet.md

 title:  "Wild Violet"
 icon: /assets/icons/wild-violet.svg
 icon_small: /assets/icons/wild-violet-box.svg
-color: beige
 position: 1
 ---
 Some say it’s a perennial pain in the ass.
 Attack it early and often to protect the sanctity of your yard.

-I grew up in a suburb just south of Saint Paul, Minnesota, where I recently returned to stay, despite many misgivings about the blandness of a suburb known primarily for its proximity to no less than three major highways; and the convenience that provides to nearly a dozen large employers, including Thomson Reuters, which hosts an estimated 6,700 employees in its mammoth Pilot Knob compound alone.

-But that said, it’s not all bland.
-You can also amble down a paved bike/pedestrian path to Lebanon Hills Regional Park, a place which boasts nearly 2,600 acres of canoeing, hiking, horseback riding, mountain biking, and even cross-country skiing.
-If you’re any kind of sports-obsessed human, you might also feel enticed by the news that the Vikings are moving to a new, elaborately landscape training here in just a couple of years —

-And while I wouldn’t exactly call the development I grew up in charming, there is something strangely routine and almost even comforting about watching the mostly retired residents of it putter around their yards.
-They move slowly, methodically, as they wield a changing array of serious-looking tools, from weed whackers to strange XXL pitchforks, that I assume are all used in some service to continue an ageless campaign against untidy growth or uninvited botanical guests to the yard.

-My parents don’t really have much in the way of gardening goals.
-Ferns have — rather happily — almost completely taken over what remains of our front yard flower beds.
-A variety of opportunistic plants, including wild violet, have also taken up residence all over our lawn.

-My parents don’t mind.
+I wouldn't exactly call where I grew up in the twin cities charming.
+With the exception of a few nice parks and bike paths, it is your standard carbon copy of a copy of some generic dream of suburbia.

+There is, however, something strangely comforting about hanging out at my parent's house and watching other people potter about their lawns.
+They always move slowly — almost ritually, as if all the weed whackers and XXL pitchforks and miniature tools in the world are holy relics in an ageless war against opportunistic plants.

+Our own front flower beds are pretty much 100% fern.
+And our yard is an enclave for every rogue plant imaginable: plaintain, violets, weird types of grass.
+I'm not sure my parents mind.

 Which is perhaps for the best.
+Because violets don't care about your hopes or dreams for pure, unadulterated bluegrass.
+They have zero shits to give.
+And large colonies will absolutely spread like small-town gossip throughout your yard.

 ![Photo of violets with bokeh](http://d19obp3htqd30.cloudfront.net/3452728612_d583aaaf5e_o.jpg) {: .full-width}
 #### [Photo](https://flic.kr/p/6g78VE): Liz West / [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/)
 {: .credit}

-Because wild violet doesn’t care about any of your hopes or dreams.
-They have zero shits to give.
-Large colonies of it can — and will — spread like small-town gossip throughout your yard.

-The curious thing about violets isn’t how fast they spread, however.
-Instead, it’s how they do it: not only with seeds and underground networks of spindly rhizomes, but even super-secret, pale-white buds.
+But the curious thing about violets isn't the rate at which they spread.

+Instead, it’s how they do it: with seeds, underground networks of spindly rhizomes, and even super-secret, pale-white buds.
 Known as _cleistogamous flowers_, these secret beauties (named after the latin term for a closed or “self” marriage) can hide underground because they don’t need pollinators or even the sun to produce viable seeds.

-They can pollinate themselves just fine thanks, even in the dark.
+They can pollinate themselves alone, even in the dark.

-If you follow the advice of many gardening websites, a campaign of pesticide-fueled annihilation is your only hope of reducing a scourge such as this.
-But the leaves and flowers of violets are surprisingly edible; and not everyone views the appearance of a cluster of these tiny, purple beauties as an assault on common decency.
+According to many gardening websites, a campaign of pesticide-fueled annihilation is your only hope of reducing a scourge such as this.
+Yet the leaves and flowers of violets are surprisingly edible; and not everyone views the appearance of a cluster of these tiny, purple beauties as an assault on common decency.

 ![Photo of violets in lawn](http://d19obp3htqd30.cloudfront.net/14157317963_1d2e851d11_o.jpg) {: .full-width}